This post was most recently updated on August 10th, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Broody Hen vs An Incubator – what is the best way to hatch chicks?
+Broody Hen vs Incubator – what is the best way to hatch chicks?

 Hatching Chicks with a Broody Hen

 If she has been like this, with real dedication for several days, without showing signed of giving up, this is the time to sneak some fertile eggs under her.
-If you cover her head with a towel or do it at night so that it is dark, she is less likely to freak out at you.
+If you cover her head with a towel or do it at night so that it is dark, she is less likely to try and bite you.

 Some breeds are better at going broody than others, and you can raise any hens eggs under any breed of hen and she will adopt them as her own.

-Old heritage breeds like orpingtons and light sussex are better at going broody than the commercial layer hybrids.
+Old heritage breeds like Orpingtons and Light Sussex are better at going broody than the commercial layer hybrids.
 However, one of our best mother hens was a hybrid laying chicken!

 Silkies are known as one of the BEST breeds to keep for raising eggs, they go broody twice per season usually and they make wonderful mothers.
 They are terrible for egg production as they tend to lay enough eggs for a clutch and then go broody and sit on them.

-The benefits to raising chicks with a mother hen
+The benefits of incubating eggs with a mother hen

 - You can just let nature take its course – mama knows best, and we find we get very very good hatching rates from a broody hen

-- No need for fancy set ups – no incubator, no brooder and mama does all the heating and feeding
+- No need for fancy set ups – no incubator, no brooder and mama does all the incubation, heating and feeding of the baby chicks

 - The hen turns the eggs, ensuring they each spend equal amounts of time on each side and rotate from the center to the edges of the nest for even warming.